 Perhaps worse than pushing away employees is that disengaged employees might stay, resulting in low productivity and poor team collaboration, she adds.

-VoE is critical for exposing leaders to the thoughts and feelings of the workforce.
+VoE is critical for exposing leaders to the thoughts and feelings of the workforce – what we call sentiment analysis.
 The more generational differences — or similarities — are brought to the attention of leadership, the better employers can understand the minds and motivations of their employees, most importantly, keep them engaged, says Rob Catalano, chief engagement officer and co-founder at WorkTango Inc.

 VoE also plays a big role in removing biases in the workplace that affect recruiting, promoting and relationships with employees, Catalano adds.
 Employers may learn, however, that their VoE surveys tell a different story.
 At Harris Computer Systems, for example, Anila Brown, head of organizational development and learning was surprised to learn from VoE surveys that Generation Z and the Silent Generation employees, two youngest and eldest generations, were the most engaged in the workplace and share similar work ethics.